reshamas/fastai_deeplearn_part1/fastai_dl_terms.md

 `bs` = batch size
 `.cuda()` we tell it manually to use the (default number of) GPUs
 `.cuda(2)` specify number of GPUs to use is 2
+`emb_szs`  builds an embedding matrix for each categorical feature of the datad
 `learn.bn_freeze`  Batch Norm Unfreeze
 `lo` = layer optimizer
 `lr` learning rate